pxldyrk/cosmos1-diffusion-renderer/README.md

 ### Inverse rendering of images

-This will estimate geometry, albedo, and lighting information (G-buffers) from each input image using the pre-trained Inverse Renderer model.
-This task is also known as de-lighting.
+This will estimate albedo, metallic, roughness, depth, normals (G-buffers) from each input image using the pre-trained Inverse Renderer model.
 The inference script is `cosmos_predict1/diffusion/inference/inference_inverse_renderer.py`.

 To perform inverse rendering on a set of images, use the following command:
 ```bash